 Built on the SharePoint Online platform, myCommunity is a place where KU students, faculty and staff can come together to collaborate, share ideas and advance knowledge. myCommunity is also where you can access your one terabyte of free cloud storage via OneDrive for Business and access online versions and downloads for home use of Microsoft Office products through Office 365.
-This online course was developed by KU IT to help students, faculty, and staff learn how to get started and take advantage of the service.
-The course includes videos, text-based instruction, and activities.
-You can self-enroll by visiting this link, http://selfenroll.ku.edu/NAC000-994.
-From there, you'll need to sign in with your KU Online ID and password.
+This online video series was developed by KU IT Technology Instruction: http://technology.ku.edu/mycommunity-student-video-series.

 myCommunity – Intermediate